Willendless/Pintos/doc/project1.md

     3. use STRLCPY(buf, FILE_NAME, word_len) to copy the program name to allocated char buf[MAX_WORD_LEN]
     4. append the buf with '\0' and use it as the first argument in THREAD_CREATE()

-2. in START_PROCESS() before calling LOAD(), get the correct filename from FILE_NAME_ and pass it into LOAD(), then after returning from LOAD(), if LOAD() returned successfully, using STRTOK_R to get every token from FILE_NAME_ and push them into stack.
-Otherwise free the page and exit this thread.
+2. in START_PROCESS(), before calling LOAD(), get the correct filename from FILE_NAME_ and pass it into LOAD(), then after returning from LOAD(),
+    1. if LOAD() returned successfully：
+        + using malloc to create dynamic memory to store the length of every argument
+        + using STRTOK_R to separate argument and get their length
             1. argv[.][.]: push every string in reverse order using strlcopy
             2. padding: align stack so that satisfy 16-byte align requirement
             3. argv[argc]: push null
             4. argv[.]: push every string address according to the length of every string
             5. argv: push address of argv[0]
             6. ra: push 0 as dumb return address
+    2. Otherwise, free the page and exit this thread.

 #### Synchronization